 For the societal perspective, we used data provided by CFF regarding employment status as a function of age and lung function.
-The data provided showed that employment rates for patients with ppFEV1 \geq 40% were similar to the general population.
+The data provided showed that employment rates for patients with ppFEV1 $\geq$ 40% were similar to the general population.
 However, employment rates were lower for patients with ppFEV1 <40%.
 We estimated a 50% increase in the loss of productivity for patients with ppFEV1 <40% and assumed an average weekly wage of \$857 (Bureau of Labor Statistics) plus a fringe rate.
 Thus, we assumed that changes in lung function increase the chance that a person is employed.
 We also added productivity losses to the cost of acute pulmonary exacerbations.
+Because there is no evidence on the impact the CFTR modulator therapies have on employment and education status, we were only able to model these effects through ppFEV1.

 A large impact on caregiver costs from CFTR modulator treatment would require that caregiver burden be associated with lung function (e.g., the primary characteristic which modulator treatments change) or have direct evidence that the CFTR modulators reduce caregiver burden.
-However, Neri et al. found no relationship between caregiver burden, as measured by the General Strain Index, and patient factors such as ppFEV1 or occurrence of acute pulmonary exacerbations.96 Angelis et al. did find that direct non-health care costs were of the same magnitude as direct health care costs (in the United Kingdom) but did not report societal costs by lung function category.97 Therefore, we did not include impacts on caregiver costs in this analysis, given the lack of evidence that it varies by lung function or is impacted by CFTR modulators.
+However, Neri et al. found no relationship between caregiver burden, as measured by the General Strain Index, and patient factors such as ppFEV1 or occurrence of acute pulmonary exacerbations.
+Angelis et al. did find that direct non-health care costs were of the same magnitude as direct health care costs (in the United Kingdom) but did not report societal costs by lung function category.
+Therefore, we did not include impacts on caregiver costs in this analysis, given the lack of evidence that it varies by lung function or is impacted by CFTR modulators.
 The addition of direct non-health care costs that are not affected by CFTR modulator treatments would result in an increase in total societal costs due to the substantial increase in life expectancy with modulator therapy.